 I wanted to set that up in the beginning: this is part of this world, this is part of Lise’s reality, and Lise actually has this dream to begin with, that she just doesn’t listen to.
 It actually tells her that something horrible is going to come.
 She wakes up, and she forgets.
 She flirts with a boy, and she is young and a kid and doesn’t pay attention to it until it comes back at her full force.
 It’s actually telling her something.

-7R: There’s a lot of danger that comes out of these beliefs though.
+7R: There’s a lot of danger that comes out of these beliefs though in the film As in Heaven.
 Lise basically gets harassed and then she loses a hair clip — not exactly big crimes — and she thinks that this is going to kill her mother.
 And then, her cousin tells her it’s her fault.

 Tea Lindeburg: They might not be big, big things she has done, but at that time, you wouldn’t steal your mom’s favourite hair clip.
 It’s silver.
 It’s probably the only piece of jewelry they have in the house.
 She only does it because she gets kind of vain and wants to maybe look good for that young boy.
 And when she’s lifting up her skirt, it’s also something you would never do at that time.
 That’s promiscuous, and God will frown upon that.
 Even though they might seem small, they’re actually quite big when you set it in that time.